STIR/SHAKEN and Robocall Mitigation Database filing deadlines

 What do I need to do?

 - Register in the FCC’s RMD.
-Companies that have completed full STIR/SHAKEN implementation simply need to confirm this with their registration, while companies that do not have a full STIR/SHAKEN implementation will also need to include a Robocall Mitigation Plan.
-For more information on registration and how to appropriately confirm your STIR/SHAKEN implementation status, see the Robocall Mitigation Database External Filing Instructions from the FCC.
+Companies that have completed full STIR/SHAKEN implementation need to confirm this with their registration, while those that haven't must also include an RMD.
+For more information on how to register and confirm your STIR/SHAKEN implementation status, see the Robocall Mitigation Database External Filing Instructions from the FCC.

 - Be prepared to manage network and traffic exchange arrangements with new carrier blocking behaviors in mind.